 Charles C. Branas (Chair)

 Charles Branas is the Gelman Endowed Professor of Epidemiology and Chair of the Department of Epidemiology at the Columbia University Mailman School of Public Health.
 Dr. Branas has conducted research that extends from urban and rural areas in the United States to communities across the globe, incorporating place-based interventions and human geography.
 He has led win-win science that generates new knowledge while simultaneously creating positive, real-world changes and providing health-enhancing resources for local communities.
-His work on access to medical care has led to the designation of new hospitals and a series of national scientific replications in the United States and other countries.
-His research on gun violence has been cited by landmark Supreme Court decisions, Congress, and the NIH Director.
-With community partners, Dr. Branas led the first citywide randomized controlled trials to transform vacant land and abandoned buildings as sustainable solutions for improving health and safety.
-He has worked internationally on four continents and led multi-national efforts, producing extensive cohorts of developing nation scientists, national health metrics, and worldwide press coverage.
+His work on public safety, access to medical care, and disaster response has led to medical system changes, a series of national scientific replications in the United States and other countries, and citations in U.S. Supreme Court decisions and U.S. Congress.
+With community partners, Dr. Branas led the first city-wide randomized controlled trials of place-based solutions for improving health and safety.
+He has worked internationally on four continents and led multi-national efforts, producing extensive cohorts of scientists, national health metrics, and worldwide press coverage.
 Dr. Branas is a member of the National Academy of Medicine and the American Epidemiological Society.

 Mark D. Abkowitz

 Mark Abkowitz is a Professor of Civil and Environmental Engineering at Vanderbilt University.
-Dr. Abkowitz specializes in risk assessment, management and communication; community and infrastructure resilience; and transportation systems analysis.
+Dr. Abkowitz specializes in risk assessment; management and communication; community and infrastructure resilience; and transportation systems analysis.
 He has served as a researcher and consultant to a wide variety of businesses and government agencies, authored numerous publications, and appeared on national television and radio to discuss natural disasters.
-Dr. Abkowitz was appointed by President George W. Bush as a member of the Nuclear Waste Technical Review Board; is the recipient of the Charles H. Hochman Lifetime Achievement Award, conferred by the National Academy of Sciences; and has been inducted into the American Academy of Environmental Engineers.
-He is also the author of Operational Risk Management—A Case Study Approach to Effective Planning and Response, published by John Wiley & Sons.
-Dr. Abkowitz currently serves as the Chair of the Transportation Research Board Committee on Extreme Weather and Climate Change Adaptation.
+Dr. Abkowitz was appointed by President George W. Bush as a member of the Nuclear Waste Technical Review Board; is the recipient of the Charles H. Hochman Lifetime Achievement Award, conferred by the National Academies of Sciences, Engineering, and Medicine’s Transportation Research Board; and has been inducted into the American Academy of Environmental Engineers & Scientists.
+He is also the author of Operational Risk Management: A Case Study Approach to Effective Planning and Response, published by John Wiley & Sons.
+Dr. Abkowitz currently serves as the Chair of the Transportation Research Board Standing Committee on Extreme Weather and Climate Change Adaptation.

-Ann Lesperance is the Director of the Northwest Regional Technology Center for Homeland Security Environmental Science and Engineering Program at the Pacific Northwest National Laboratory (PNNL), where she is developing regional programs to accelerate the demonstration and deployment of new Homeland Security technologies.
-Ms. Lesperance is also the Director of the College of Social Sciences and Humanities Programs at Northeastern University Seattle campus, where she is building programs on security and resilience studies and urban informatics.
+Ann Lesperance is the Director of the Northwest Regional Technology Center for Homeland Security’s Environmental Science and Engineering Program at the Pacific Northwest National Laboratory, where she is developing regional programs to accelerate the demonstration and deployment of new homeland security technologies.
+Ms. Lesperance is also the Director of the College of Social Sciences and Humanities Programs at Northeastern University’s Seattle campus, where she is building programs on security and resilience studies and urban informatics.

 Ms. Lesperance works with state and local emergency responders and public safety officials to understand and help prioritize their operational needs and requirements.
 She brings to both roles a specialty in evaluating issues from a technical, public policy, and national security perspective.
 Her main area of interest is emergency management and technology development and deployment for innovative homeland security technologies.
 Her interest in the response enterprise spans domestic and international response to disasters of all types in light of today’s and the future’s disruptive technologies.
 In her nearly 30 years of service to the national security enterprise, Ms. Lesperance has collaborated with key regional partners in building productive partnerships to advance technology development and deployment for innovative homeland security, emergency preparedness, and environmental technologies.
-Ms. Lesperance is a recognized leader in response, recovery, and resiliency issues, having been selected to serve on a National Academy of Sciences Steering Committee exploring a “whole of government” approach to international Chemical, Biological, Radiological, Nuclear, and Explosives events.
+Ms. Lesperance is a recognized leader in response, recovery, and resiliency issues, having been selected to serve on a National Academy of Sciences steering committee exploring a “whole of government” approach to international chemical, biological, radiological, nuclear, and explosives events.
 Additionally, Ms. Lesperance has played key leadership roles in engaging the public and private sector energy and public safety sectors on issues related to cybersecurity and resiliency.
-She holds an M.S.in Public Health from the UCLA School of Public Health and a B.A. in Environmental Science and Latin American Studies from the University of Wisconsin.
+She holds an M.S. in public health from the University of California, Los Angeles, School of Public Health and a B.A. in environmental science and Latin American studies from the University of Wisconsin.

 Robin K. McGuire

-Professor Sanders also served as Senior Legal Advisor for International Response and Programs at the American Red Cross, focusing on international disaster response and humanitarian assistance principles.
-Previously, she was a Senior Committee Counsel for both the House of Representatives and Senate Committees on Homeland Security.
+Monica Sanders is the Managing Director of the Georgetown Environmental Justice Program and holds a faculty appointment at the Georgetown University Law Center.
+She is also a Senior Fellow at the Tulane University Disaster Resilience Leadership Academy.
+Her experience as a practitioner includes serving as the Senior Legal Advisor for International Response and Programs at the American Red Cross, and as an attorney for the Small Business Administration during the Hurricane Maria and western wildfires responses.
+She was a Senior Committee Counsel for both the House of Representatives and Senate Committees on Homeland Security.
 In those roles, she focused on oversight of disaster response and recovery programs, cybersecurity, and critical infrastructure protection.
-She studied security and defense–civilian coordination in the European Union Visitor’s Program.
-Her work also included overseeing the first Congressional report on the impacts of regulation on security and response capacity and leading an investigation into nepotism and mismanagement at a federal agency.
+Professor Sanders studied security and defense–civilian coordination in the European Union Visitors Program.
+She remains involved in crisis response operations as part of the Team Rubicon and UNDP rosters.

 This page intentionally left blank.